Blogpost · February 27, 2026

 For example, if d = 4096, k = 4096, and r = 8:

-- Full update: 16,777,216 parameters.
+• Full update: 16,777,216 parameters.

-- LoRA update: 65,536 parameters (400× reduction).
+• LoRA update: 65,536 parameters — a 256× reduction.

-You can also apply LoRA to feed-forward layers, though this is less common.
+You can also apply LoRA to feed-forward layers, and recent research shows this can improve performance for certain tasks.

-LoRA Hyperparameters
+LoRA hyperparameters

-The key hyperparameters are:
+The key settings to configure are:

-- Rank (r): Controls the capacity of the adapter.
-Common values are 4, 8, 16, or 32.
+• Rank (r): Controls how expressive the adapter is.
+Higher rank = more capacity but more memory.
+Common values: 4, 8, 16, or 32.
+Start with 16.

-- Dropout: Optional regularization to prevent overfitting.
+• Dropout: Optional regularization to prevent overfitting on small datasets.

 QLoRA: Quantized Low-Rank Adaptation

-How QLoRA Reduces Memory
+How QLoRA reduces memory

 QLoRA makes three key changes:

 With QLoRA, you can fine-tune a 65B parameter model on a single 48GB GPU.
+Without it, that model would not even fit in memory for inference, let alone training.

 Adapter-Based Fine-Tuning

-The idea is older than LoRA but follows a similar principle: freeze the base model and train only lightweight inserted modules.
+Adapters are small neural network modules physically inserted inside transformer layers.
+The idea predates LoRA but follows a similar principle: freeze the base model, train only the lightweight inserted modules.

-Adapter Architecture
+Adapter architecture

-- An up-projection layer that restores the original dimension.
+• An up-projection layer that restores the original dimension.

 Adapters are inserted after each transformer sub-layer (attention and feed-forward).
+During fine-tuning, only the adapter parameters are updated; everything else stays frozen.

 Adapters vs LoRA